CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 I expect GPU code to run much faster in term of execution time.
 CPU code would need a sequential nested loop that cannot be carried out very well in parallel.
 This nested loop would have an complexity of n^3, for a square n by n matrix.
 Meanwhile GPU code can utilize the parallelism, where each thread runs in O(n).
 If we consider the scheduling overhead to be neglegible, then GPU code will be significantly faster due to this complexity difference.

 CPU may have a faster memory access, and GPU doesn't.
 Therefore the actual performance difference might not be that significant, due to overhead caused by excessive memory access from GPU code.
 Therefore the trade-off will be that to sacrifice I/O time for faster arithmetic operations.

-## Submit

-If you have modified any of the `CMakeLists.txt` files at all (aside from the list of `SOURCE_FILES`), you must test that your project can build in Moore 100B/C. Beware of any build issues discussed on the Google Group.

-1. Open a GitHub pull request so that we can see that you have finished.
-   The title should be "Submission: YOUR NAME".
-2. Send an email to the TA (gmail: kainino1+cis565@) with:
-   * **Subject**: in the form of `[CIS565] Project 0: PENNKEY`
-   * Direct link to your pull request on GitHub
-   * In the form of a grade (0-100+), evaluate your own performance on the project.
-   * Feedback on the project itself, if any.

-And you're done!